John Baker (American Revolutionary War)

 John Baker (1722–1792) was a militia leader during the American Revolutionary War.
 Most notably he led the American militia in the Battle of Thomas Creek on May 17, 1777 against the British army of 250.
-Baker County, Georgia was named after him.
+Baker County, Georgia, was named after him.

+Baker was of the noted Dorchester Colony of Puritans who found home in St. John's Parish.
+He was a member of the Provincial Congress formed at Tondee's Tavern in Savannah, Province of Georgia, on July 4, 1775.